PSSRA/pssra.github.io/content/join/national.md

 - Allowed to vote in elections for all chapter officers, and National's organizing committee
 - Allowed to vote on chapter bylaws amendments
 - Allowed to serve in any leadership role
+- Have access to the National Welfare Committee to address grievances and violations of chapter and National SRA codes of conduct

 ## Local Comrades
 - Member of the public as far as National SRA is concerned